-Choose a week (or a month if you can take it) to cut down on extras, and stick to the basics.
+Choose a week (or a month if you can take it) to cut down on extras and stick to the basics.
 No shopping sprees, no eating out, no splurging.
-For that week you’ll cut out any unhealthy spending, and only focus on the absolute necessities.
+For that week, you’ll cut out any unhealthy spending and only focus on the absolute necessities.
 Groceries, utilities, medical bills are all necessities, but that Hulu subscription is not.
-Your credit card and loan payments are also important to keep paying, but anything extra, like a girls night out, should be postponed.
+Your credit card and loan payments are also essential to keep paying, but anything extra, like a girl’s night out, should be postponed.

-A spending detox has the same purpose of any other detox: to flush out your system, and start fresh.
-Of course, you don’t need to get Extreme Cheapskates with it and start bartering for scraps at the local butcher.
+A spending detox has the same purpose as any other detox: to flush out your system and start fresh.
+Of course, you don’t need to get Extreme Cheapskates with it and start swapping for scraps at the local butcher.
 Instead, use that time to get creative, eat the food you’ve already got, make the most of what you have on hand.

 Call it old school or old fashioned—but you’ll come out of this spending detox feeling brand new with a better appreciation for your money and some refined spending habits.
 Not only that, you can bank the money you’ve saved.

 Feeling lazy and want to order a pizza?
 Sorry, no can do.
 Time to make your own from scratch.
 But that doesn’t mean you can go running out for all the ingredients.
 If you can’t use what’s in your fridge and pantry, try cooking something else.
 Use up the leftover tortillas from your last burrito night, or the half-full boxes of pasta from ages ago.
 If you have the staples–grains, flour, milk, cheese–you can easily make your sauces.
 Just pretend you’re on Chopped and make the most of what you have.
 Not only will this keep you from spending, but it’ll also keep you from wasting the food you already have.

 2. “Think local” for free stuff to do